geops/redis-websocket-api/README.md

-Provides an extensible Redis-over-WebSocket API on top of websocket and aioredis
+An extensible Redis-over-WebSocket API on top of websockets and aioredis.

 Installation